karthikviswanathn/karthikviswanathn.github.io/_pages/about.md

 My interdisciplinary journey began with **competitive programming**, evolved through developing machine learning models as a **surveillance analyst** at Goldman Sachs, and deepened during my master's studies in **theoretical physics**.
-This diverse background has enabled me to learn new concepts and adapt to new domains relatively easily, providing me with a distinctive perspective for bridging computational and theoretical approaches to scientific research.
+This diverse background has enabled me to learn new concepts and adapt to new domains relatively easily, allowing me to contribute to both implementation and theoretical aspects of scientific research.